Conflict In Ethiopias Tigray Region Depriving Children Of Their Rights: UNICEF - UrduPoint

 The UNICEF spokesperson also urged all those with influence on the military actors involved in the conflict to condemn rights abuses against civilians.
 "Severe and ongoing child rights violations" have been reported by victims, he said.

-"We have an average of three cases of reported, reported gender-based violence, remembering of course that this is probably the tip of the iceberg because reporting is very, very difficult both for…security and cultural elements of shame, and so on.
-I heard traumatic stories of children as young as 14, I heard reports of gang-rapes."
+"We have an average of three cases of reported, reported gender-based violence, remembering of course that this is probably the tip of the iceberg because reporting is very, very difficult both for security and cultural elements of shame, and so on.
+I heard traumatic stories of children as young as 14, I heard reports of gang-rapes", he said.